How healing architecture finds its way into psychiatry

 • Troldtekt A/S is a leading developer and manufacturer of acoustic ceiling and wall solutions.

-• Since 1935, wood and cement have been the main natural raw materials in the production process, which takes place in modern facilities in Denmark with a low environmental impact.
+• Since 1935, wood and cement have been the main raw materials in the production process, which takes place in modern facilities in Denmark with a low environmental impact.

 • Troldtekt has established two subsidiaries: Troldtekt AB in Sweden and Troldtekt GmbH in Germany.